 A reduction of 7 days in the average void time would reduce rent loss by around £16,000.
-It would also reduce the amount of council tax payable by the HRA by around £3,500.
+It would also reduce the amount of council tax payable by the HRA by around £3,500, after having taken account of the 25% discount on short term voids.

-The re-let process involves a number of different activities and members of staff in different teams and roles.
+The relet process involves a number of different activities and members of staff in different teams and roles.
 It involves administrative tasks relating to the ending of one tenancy and the commencement of a new one, visiting the property prior to vacation, carrying out safety checks and bringing properties to the councils' agreed lettable standard and allocating to a new tenant.